Christheoneoneil/stat6990_data/README.md

 # Repo Structure

-\bold{network.tsv}: This file contains an edge list with publisher being the link attributes.
+network.tsv: This file contains an edge list with publisher being the link attributes.

 /repoduction_files: Contains python script for repoducing graph from games data.